Pressure Cooker vs Slow Cooker: The Pros and Cons

 That’s not to suggest that today’s pressure cookers are perfect, though.

-This type of cooker can be a nightmare to clean, you still have to babysit them (at least a little bit) to make sure that things don’t go sideways, and the high rate of speed during the pressurized cook usually cuts out a little bit of the deeper and more nuanced flavors you get from a slow cooker.
+This type of cooker can be a nightmare to clean, you still have to babysit them (at least a little bit) to make sure that things don’t go sideways.
+The high rate of speed during the pressurized cook usually cuts out a little bit of the deeper and more nuanced flavors you get from a slow cooker.

 Pressure Cooker – Pros and Cons